 Kimberly’s unique online course has been more impactful to me than any class I’ve taken in person.
 She makes you feel like you are right at the heart of the art world, in dialogue with both contemporary painters and the ever present old masters.
 It was easy to forget that Kimberly was practically on the opposite side of the world from me.
 I started in her original oil painting class and became completely hooked.
 Now, within a year, I'm preparing for my first show.
 I can't recommend the Masterclass enough.

 - Alison B., Sydney, Australia

-Kimberly Brooks, Artist/Director is a contemporary artist who exhibits and whose work has been featured internationally.
+Kimberly Brooks, Artist/ Author Instructor is a contemporary artist who exhibits and whose work has been featured internationally.
 Brooks founded the Arts Section of the Huffington Post and worked with hundreds of artists to bring their work and voices online.
-She is the author of the upcoming book The New Oil Painting (Chronicle Books).
-Learn more here: www.kimberlybrooks.com
+She is the author of The New Oil Painting (Chronicle Books).
+Learn more about the artist here: www.kimberlybrooks.com

 Select Places Brooks has spoken